 When you’re on the beach, be careful about standing too close to the ocean.
 The waves can unexpectedly travel much further and faster up the beach than you’d expect.
 The rip currents are powerful enough to take you with them, so don’t underestimate how dangerous the ocean can be.
 Deaths have resulted from being careless, so it’s recommended to stand at least 30 meters from the waterline.

 Reynisfjara is easy to access.
-From Reykjavík, follow the ring road (Route 1) counterclockwise along the south coast, heading towards Vík.
+From Reykjavík, follow Iceland's Ring Road counterclockwise along the south coast, heading towards Vík.
 It’s a journey of 187km (116 miles), taking around 2 ½ hours.
 You will see the turning for the beach before arriving at Vík.
 Or, you could continue into Vík and once there you can walk 5km directly to the famous landmark.

-If you’re sticking close to the capital on your trip to Iceland, there is a black sand beach nearby.
+If you’re sticking close to Iceland's capital Reykjavik, there is a black sand beach nearby.
 Head west out of the city center, all the way to the end of the Seltjarnarnes Peninsula.
 Here you’ll come to the Grótta Island Lighthouse, a popular spot for stargazing and northern lights viewing.
 Next to the lighthouse is a beach called Seltjörn.
 The sand has faded to a grey color, so it’s not quite as impressive as Reynisfjara.
 However, what you do get is an incredible view of the Atlantic Ocean and a sky without light pollution.